Home

 Kaumakani Senior Center at Kauai Senior Centers Inc Kaumakani Senior Center 2301 Kaumakani Road, Kaumakani, HI 96747 Offers multipurpose senior programs and congregate meals.
 Serves as a focal point for service delivery and presentations by other agencies.
 (808) 335-5770

-Kaumualii Street Market at City And County Of Honolulu Dept Of Parks And Recreation - People's Open Market 700 Kalihi Street, Honolulu, HI 96817 Low cost market where farmers sell fresh produce, baked goods, and fish to the public.
-(808) 768-9299 Administration http://www.honolulu.gov/parks/program/people-s-open-market-program.html
+Kaumualii Street Market at People's Open Market - Kaumualii Street 700 Kalihi Street, Honolulu, HI 96817 Kaumualii Street Market is a low cost market where farmers sell fresh produce, baked goods, and fish directly to the public.
+Supplemental Nutrition Assistance Program (SNAP) and Senior Farmers' Market Nutrition Program (SFMNP) voucher are accepted.
+(808) 768-9299 https://www.honolulu.gov/dpr/peoples-open-markets/

 Kawaiahao Church School at Kawaiaha'o Church School 872 Mission Lane, Honolulu, HI 96813 Private school includes grades K-3 for boys and girls.
 (808) 585-0622 www.kawaiahaoschool.org